 In Japan, kids as young as 6 or 7 can be seen riding the subway alone and walk to school.
 Walking is an integral part of their culture and needless to say, it helps in keeping their fitness levels high.

-Parents often have fears around letting children walk alone to school, even if the school is within walking distance.
+Parents often have fears about letting children walk alone to school, even if the school is within walking distance.
 If you cannot do that, you can encourage kids to walk with you when you go to nearby places like a grocery store or a park.

 I found this interesting article online about how kids benefit physically and mentally by walking to school.